jfrojasc/Bioinformatics/README.md

 # Bioinformatics Master

-Homework from the OUC in the Master of Bioinformatics and Biostatistics
+Homework from the Open University of Catalonia in the Master of Bioinformatics and Biostatistics (Graduated 2021)

 1 St Semester: